RosettaCommons/documentation/coupled-moves.md

 --------------------------

 # Overview

 **Coupled Moves** is a flexible backbone design method meant to be used for designing small-molecule binding sites, protein-protein interfaces, and protein-peptide binding sites.
 It handles ligands and waters.
+It was originally developed for designing enzyme active sites, and continues to be used by DSM for this purpose.
+CoupledMoves is also a primary flexible backbone design method employed by Cyrus.

 # Algorithm